sourav-bk/Golang/README.md

   </ul>
     <details><summary>Convert types in Golang</summary>

-  In Go, type conversion is explicit, meaning you must manually convert a value from one type to another.
+  In Go, type conversion is explicit, meaning we must manually convert a value from one type to another.
 Be aware about during type conversions between certain types can lead to data loss.

   - int -> float64 || var f float64 = float64(i)
   - float64 -> int || var i int = int(f)